-However, there is still a problem.
-Looking a little more deeply a Mat 4:4, the quote is from the old testament, Deu 8:3, where the Hebrew word translated into rhema in the Septuagint, the Greek OT, is mowtsa'.
-Mowtsa' doesn't mean "word" either.
+However, looking a little more deeply at Matthew 4:4, the quote is from the old testament, Deu 8:3, where the Hebrew word translated into rhema in the Septuagint (the Greek OT) is mowtsa'.
+Mowtsa' doesn't mean "word" in English either.
 It may be even further from "word."
 This Hebrew word means a "going forth", "rising (of the sun)", "going forth of a command", "that which goes forth," and a "place of going forth."
 The "going forth of a command" comes closest to the idea of "word," especially in the context of a "mouth."
-However, what goes forth from God's "mouth" might also be described, at least by Christ, as "breath," which is the Greek word for "spirit" (see this article on the meaning of "spirit").
+However, what goes forth from God's "mouth" might also be described, at least by Jesus, as "breath," which is the Greek word for "spirit" (see this article on the meaning of "spirit").

-The common meaning of logos in Greek as "explanation," works well in most contexts in which Christ uses it.
-However, in a few verses, specifically Mat 18:23 and Mat 25:19, Christ clearly uses it in the sense of more in the sense of "accounting" since the context is numerical amounts, but "explanation" still works.
-Its meaning as "discussion," doesn't work, because most of what Christ uses "word" to refer to is not a "discussion" in the sense that there are two sides.
-If you look at the quotes with "word" in them, on the right side of you will see that Christ used the word logos in a way that clearly meant what he was explaining, or, more precisely, what he was given by the Father to explain, not general topics of this discussion.
+The common meaning of logos in Greek as "explanation," works well in most contexts in which Jesus uses it.
+However, in a few verses, specifically Matthew 12:36 above, and especially Matthew 18:23 and Matthew 25:19, Jesus clearly uses it in the sense of more in the sense of "accounting" since the context is numerical amounts, but "explanation" still works.
+Its meaning as "discussion," doesn't work, because most of what Christ uses as "word" to refer to is not a "discussion" in the sense that there are two sides.
+(If you look at the quotes with "word" in them, on the right side of them you will see that Jesus used the word logos in a way that clearly meant what he was explaining, or, more precisely, what he was given by the Father to explain, not general topics of this discussion.)

 We also have to deal with the fact that logos is used in both in the singular, explanation, and plural, explanations.
-In the singular, Christ seems to use it to refer generally to all he has said, that is, "the explanation" that he has offered.
+In the singular, Jesus seems to use it to refer generally to all he has said, that is, "the explanation" that he has offered.
 The only problem with "explanation" is that it is a long, somewhat cumbersome word.
-The word "word" is pithier.

-However, in English, we have a couple of other options that are not typically used in NT translation.
+In English, we have a couple of other options that are not typically used in NT translation.
 The word "teaching" and especially the word, "lessons," both work well.
 Both capture the basic idea of the logos as an "explanation," that is, the logic of something.
-The word "lessons" seems to fit particularly well in the modern vernacular because it is used more generally that "teachings."
+The word "lessons" seems to fit well in the modern vernacular because it is used more generally that "teachings."
 While teachings come from a teacher, lessons come from life, mistakes, and God as well as a teacher.
-Christ uses logos in all of these ways.
+Jesus uses logos in all of these ways.